jameshanlon/jameshanlon.github.io/content/pages/about.md

 # About me

-I currently work as an engineer in the Silicon team at [Graphcore](http://www.graphcore.ai) in Bristol UK, on the design and implementation of new processors for machine intelligence.
-My work is focussed on the logical and physical implementation of aspects of high-performance ASICs.
+Since 2016, I have worked at the UK-based chip company [Graphcore](http://www.graphcore.ai), where I lead the Silicon Logical Design team.
+My work is focussed on the design and implementation of high-performance chips for accelerating machine-intelligence workloads.

- Since 2015, I have been a director of [The CHEESE Project](http://www.cheeseproject.co.uk), a not-for-profit enterprise that uses thermal imaging to encourage people to reduce their domestic energy losses.
+I have been a director of [The CHEESE Project](http://www.cheeseproject.co.uk) since 2015, a not-for-profit enterprise that uses thermal imaging to encourage people to reduce their domestic energy losses.
 For those who struggle to heat their homes, it improves their health and well being, and for those who have thermally-inefficient homes, it saves them money and reduces their carbon emissions.
-More recently, I have helped to found [First Thermal](http://www.first-thermal.co.uk) to socially franchise and replicate the work of CHEESE.
+As part of the expansion of CHEESE nationwide, I have helped to found [First Thermal](http://www.first-thermal.co.uk), a social franchise to replicate the approach.

-I have previously worked as a software engineer specialising on the compiler toolchain at [XMOS](http://www.xmos.com) in Bristol, for their embedded parallel processors, and as a technical consultant at [Red Oak Consulting](http://www.redoakconsulting.co.uk) in Cheltenham, who specialise in high-performance computing.
+I have previously worked as a software engineer specialising in the compiler toolchain at [XMOS](http://www.xmos.com) in Bristol for their embedded parallel processors, and as a technical consultant at [Red Oak Consulting](http://www.redoakconsulting.co.uk) in Cheltenham, who specialise in services for high-performance computing.

 I completed a PhD at the [University of Bristol](http://www.bris.ac.uk) in the [Department of Computer Science](http://www.cs.bris.ac.uk) in 2014, with a